-Bristol NanoESCA Laboratory
+Bristol NanoESCA Facility

 The lab’s aim is to help research groups and industries investigate advanced materials, through the use of the NanESCA II a cutting edge multi-platform instrument with a range of specialised light sources.
 The NanoESCA II offers extraordinary surface sensitivity and energy resolution, further enhanced by being housed in some of the quietest labs in the UK.

 The three main characterisation techniques of the facility are: NanoESCA II Photoemission Electron Microscope (PEEM), high-resolution X-ray Photoelectron Spectroscopy (XPS) and Spot Profile Analysis Low Energy Electron Diffraction (SPA-LEED).